remalucard/BBCSE-IM-Test/README.md

-# BBCF-Improvement-Mod
+# BBCSE-Improvement-Mod
-Additional features and tweaks for BlazBlue Centralfiction
+no work yet

-The goal is to extend the game with community-created content, provide additional graphical options, and improve performance for players with computer specs below the minimal system requirements.
+The goal is to extend the game with community-created content, provide additional graphical options, and improve performance for players with computer specs below the minimal system requirements. (not really)

-Join the [BB Improvement Mod Discord Server](https://discord.gg/j2mCX9s) to discuss about the development and the game itself!
+Join the [BB Improvement Mod Discord Server](https://discord.gg/j2mCX9s) for no reason

 ## What this mod provides
-- Unlocks the game's region restricted multiplayer
-- Adds extra game modes
-- Adds hitbox overlay
-- Create and load custom palettes and effects without file modifications
-- See each other's custom palettes in online matches
-- Options to improve the performance of the game even further
-- More flexibility to change the graphics options
-- Change avatars and accessories in online rooms/lobbies without going back into menu
-- Freely adjustable ingame currency value
+- nothing yet

 ## Compiling and usage
-BBCF Improvement Mod is coded using Visual Studio 2019 (toolset v142). <br>
-To compile, you should only need to load the sln file and compile as-is.
-No changes should be needed to the solution or source.<br>
-Copy the compiled binary, settings.ini, and palettes.ini files from the bin/ folder into the game's root folder.
+N/A

 ## Requirements
-- Visual Studio 2019 (toolset v142) (Windows SDK 10)
+no clue

 ## Thanks to the people who have helped the mod along the way
 * Neptune